-- Be entitled to participate in a free intertidal guided walk at Sisters’ Islands Marine Park to experience the rich marine biodiversity.
-Refer to the schedule below.
+- Be entitled to participate in a free guided walk on St John's Islands to experience its rich marine biodiversity and heritage.

 - Receive a personalised certificate of recognition.

-- Get access to photo update every six months on the progress of the REU on GCF website, for a period of three years.
+- Get access to photo update every six months on the progress of the REU, for a period of three years.

 With a minimum donation of $200, organisations and individuals will be able to sponsor a coral.
 These coral nubbins will be transplanted to Reef Enhancement Units.

-For cheque donations, complete the form in Step 2 above, and mail the cheque, payable to Garden City Fund, with your full name written at the back of the cheque, to:
+For cheque donations, mail the cheque, payable to Garden City Fund, with your full name/company name, NRIC/FIN/UEN and purpose of donation written at the back of the cheque, to:

 Garden City Fund